 Artificial tears are packaged in either a bottle, which almost always contain a preservative, or small vials, which contain 6-8 drops and are preservative-free.
-Most people can safely use bottled tears up to 3 times per day without any adverse effects.
-However, for artificial tear usage 4 times per day or more, it is usually recommended that preservative-free tears are used instead.
-In general, it is okay to recap a partially used vial and save it for use later in the same day, but an opened vial of preservative-free tears should be discarded at the end of each day.
+Most people can safely use bottled tears up to 3 times per day with no adverse effects.
+However, for artificial tear usage 4 times per day or more, we usually recommend that you use preservative-free tears instead.
+It is okay to recap a partially used vial and save it for later use the same day, but you should discard an opened vial of preservative-free tears at the end of each day.
 If you use tears and continue to experience dryness or discomfort, there are several treatments we recommend.

 One effective treatment is punctal plugs.
 These tiny devices prevent eyes from removing tears and hold more natural tears to the surface of the eye.
 For maximum comfort, we recommend a combination of the artificial tears and punctal plugs.

-A clean, hot washcloth/towel or a microwaveable compress (such as the Bruder brand eye mask) can be used.
-Follow the instructions carefully on the microwaveable compress – do not overheat.
-If using a washcloth or towel, hot tap water is adequate but must be frequently reheated in order to maintain temperature.
+You may use clean, hot washcloth/towel or a microwaveable compress (such as the Bruder brand eye mask) for hot compresses.
+Follow the instructions carefully on the microwaveable compress–do not overheat.
+If you use a washcloth or towel, hot tap water is adequate, but you must frequently reheat in order to maintain the temperature.
 Apply the compress to closed eyelids for at least 3 minutes (or up to 10 minutes), reheating compress if needed.
 Next, squeeze the eyes tightly shut 5 times in order to release oil from the warmed and softened glands in the eyelids.
 (Your doctor may have advised you to massage the eyelids with your fingertips instead.)
-Note that your vision might be mildly blurred for a few minutes afterward.
+Note that you may have blurred vision a few minutes afterward.
 If using the microwaveable mask, you might prefer to place a tissue or paper towel between your eyes and the mask in order to keep the mask clean.

 Your doctor may have recommended an oral omega-3 supplement to help with your dry eyes or blepharitis.
 Some recommended brands are: “Theratears Eye Nutrition”, “Nordic Naturals EPA Extra”, and “PRN De3 – Dry eye Omega Benefits”.
 Follow the dosing instructions on the packages.

 We are pleased to be offering the latest treatments available.
 The Systane iLux® service is a medical device that treats dry eye.
 Healthy eyes make a tear film that protects the eyes.
-The tear film has a water layer, a mucus layer, and an oily layer.
+The tear film has a water layer, a mucous layer, and an oily layer.
 Sometimes, the gland that makes the oily layer becomes blocked.
-Gland blockage is one cause of dry eye condition. iLux is an application of light-based heat and manual compression of the meibomian gland under direct visualization.
+Gland blockage is one cause of dry eye condition. iLux is an application of light-based heat and compression of the meibomian gland under direct visualization.
 This helps the oils from the blocked eyelid glands flow into the tear film.
 The treatment takes about 15 minutes.
 Studies suggest iLux treatment reduces dry eye symptoms for 9 to 15 months.
 Clinical studies have shown that Systane iLux increases meibomian gland function by 300% at 4 weeks post-treatment, compared to baseline.
 If you regularly use eye drops or have symptoms such as eye dryness and irritation, ask your doctor to evaluate your symptoms.

 Where Can I get More Information?

-To determine if you have dry eyes, your Milwaukee Eye Care doctor performs simple and efficient tests during your regular exam to detect any tear layer deficiencies that may exist.
+To determine if you have dry eyes, the doctors at Milwaukee Eye Care perform simple and efficient tests during your regular exam to detect any tear layer deficiencies that may exist.
 To schedule an appointment call 414-271-2020.